ASchurman/crypto/README.md

 Let's implement some cryptographic algorithms for fun!  **This project is just for fun.
 Obviously don't use any of this code in any security-critical application!**

-For now, only AES in ECB mode is implemented.
+For now, AES-128, AES-192, and AES-256 are implemented; ECB and CBC modes are supported.

 ## Compiling
 The supplied makefile is for the Windows NMAKE utility.
 Running `nmake` will produce aes.exe.